Slide to Digital Image Converter Review

-The top performers in our review are the Wolverine F2D Super, the Gold Award winner; the Wolverine SNaP-14, the Silver Award winner; and the Sharper Image Photo, Slide and Negative Converter, the Bronze Award winner.
-Here’s more on choosing a slide-to-digital converter to meet your needs, along with detail on how we arrived at our ranking of the 10 converters.
+The top performers in our review are the Wolverine F2D Mighty, the Gold Award winner; the ION Film 2 SD Plus, the Silver Award winner; and the Jumbl 22MP All-In-One Film & Slide Scanner, the Bronze Award winner.
+Here’s more on choosing a slide to digital image converter to meet your needs, along with detail on how we arrived at our ranking of 10 products.

-In today's world of easy, smartphone-enabled photography, we've gotten used to having all our photographs in the palms of our hands.
-Old slides and film negatives don't have a place in that world.
+In today's world of easy smartphone and digital camera photography, we’re used to having all our photographs in the palms of our hands.
+Old slides and film negatives have become, however valuable, relics.
 They gather dust in attics or basements, memories sealed away and mostly forgotten.
-That's where slide-to-digital converters – slide scanners, for short – come in.
+That's where slide to digital converters – slide scanners for short – come in.

-Slide and negative scanners are small, portable devices that usually operate without being connected to a computer.
-You use them by placing your old media – slides, film negatives and the like – into a plastic tray that comes with the scanner and insert that tray into the device.
-Inside, a light illuminates the image, a camera snaps a photo of it and software automatically adjusts the exposure and color balance.
-Some converters have a small amount of internal storage, but all have external SD card slots that can take expansion cards up to 32GB in size, which is more than enough to save every slide and negative in your garage and easily port them over to your computer or phone.
+Slide and negative scanners are portable devices that usually operate without being connected to a computer.
+You use them by placing your old media – slides, film negatives and even prints – into a plastic tray that comes with the scanner, then inserting that tray into the device.
+Inside, light illuminates the image, a camera snaps a photo of it and software automatically adjusts the exposure and color balance.
+Some converters have a small amount of internal storage capacity, but all have external SD card slots that can take expansion cards up to 32GB in size, which is more than enough to save every slide and negative in your garage or attic, and easily port them over to your computer for printing or sharing.

-Slide Converters: What We Evaluated, What We Found
+Slide Converters: What We Tested, What We Found

-A quality slide scanner should be compatible with a wide variety of slide and negative sizes, have a high output resolution, and offer easy portability.
-As we evaluated the 10 most prominent slide-to-digital image converters on the market, we asked these three questions: What types of slides and negatives does it accept?
+The best slide to digital converters should be compatible with a wide variety of slide and negative sizes, have a high-resolution output and offer easy portability.
+As we evaluated the most prominent slide and film to digital converters on the market, we asked these three questions: What types of slides and negatives does the converter accept?
 How crisp are the pictures it converts?
-And is the converter light usable anywhere, without being tethered to a computer?
+Is the converter usable anywhere, without being tethered to a computer?

 Compatibility: Looking Beyond 35mm